MAb540/logging-in-nestjs/README.md

 2. nest-winston-logger

 To explore more clone the repo and switch between commits to see code of different practices.
+Http logger middle approach is configured as well

 ## Installation